jsreport/docs/docs/adapting-jsreport.md

 require('jsreport')().init();
 ```

 This is the most basic jsreport server startup.
-It searches for `[dev | prod].config.json` file depending on the nodejs environment and initialize server based on settings it finds in the configuration file or applies defaults.
+It searches for `jsreport.config.json` file and initialize server based on the settings it finds in it or applies defaults.
 Same code can be also used when integrating jsreport directly to the existing nodejs application.

 In addition to configuration file, jsreport also parses values from environment variables, command line arguments or you can pass them directly to the jsreport instantiation.
 Options passed as a parameter take precedence over environment variables which then take precedence over configuration file.